 Modified Operating Hours

-The MRT-3 (Metrostar Express) will implement a modified Saturday schedule starting April 14, 2026, with the first train departing at 4:30 AM from North Avenue Station.
-The last train will leave at 9:00 PM instead of the usual 10:30 PM.
-Passengers are advised to check station announcements for real-time updates as operating windows may be adjusted depending on passenger volume.
-The LRT-1 (Light Rail Transit Authority) and LRT-2 will follow similar protocols, reducing their fleet deployment by approximately 40 percent during the maintenance period.
+Passengers should check station announcements for real-time updates as operating windows may be adjusted depending on passenger volume.
+The LRT-1 and LRT-2 will reduce fleet deployment by approximately 40 percent during the maintenance period.

 Shuttle Services for Commuters

-To minimize inconvenience, the rail management has arranged for shuttle buses to operate between key interchange points including Taft Avenue, Roosevelt, Cubao, and Recto stations.
-These shuttle services will be available from 6:00 AM to 8:00 PM during the suspension period and will transport passengers free of charge.
-However, officials warned that shuttle capacity may be limited during peak hours, particularly on April 16 when many are expected to travel to provinces outside Metro Manila.
+Shuttle buses will operate between key interchange points including Taft Avenue, Roosevelt, Cubao, and Recto stations.
+These services will run from 6:00 AM to 8:00 PM during the suspension period with free transport for passengers.

 PNR Holy Week Schedule